 In this revision, the standard has been brought out in the latest style and format of the Indian Standards, and references to Indian Standards wherever applicable have been updated.

-In the preparation of this standard, due consideration has been given to the provisions of the Insecticides Act, 1968 and the Rules framed thereunder.
+In the preparation of this standard, due consideration has been given to the provisions of the Insecticides Act, 1968 and the rules framed thereunder.
 However, this standard is subject to the restrictions imposed under these, wherever applicable.

-For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022.
-‘Rules for rounding off numerical values (second revision)’ This number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.
+For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
+This number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

+Indian Standard

+CUPROUS OXIDE (FUNGICIDAL GRADE), TECHNICAL — SPECIFICATION

+( Second Revision )

 1 SCOPE

 This standard prescribes the requirements and the methods of sampling and test for methods of test for cuprous oxide, technical, used in the formulation of fungicides for agricultural and horticultural purposes.